-- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Door Hardware as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job. - 1.
-The Work shall include, but shall not necessarily be limited to: - a.
-Mechanical door hardware - b.
-Cylinders for door hardware specified in other Sections - B. Related Work Specified Elsewhere: - 1.
-SECTION 08 16 00: Composite Doors
+- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Door Hardware as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job.

+- 1. The Work shall include, but shall not necessarily be limited to:

+- a.
+Mechanical door hardware

+- b.
+Templating required by other Sections

+- B. Related Work Specified Elsewhere:

+- 1. SECTION 08 16 00: Composite Doors

 - A. Product Data: For each type of product indicated.
-Include construction and installation details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Other Action Submittals: - 1.
-Door Hardware Schedule: Prepared by or under the supervision of Installer, detailing fabrication and assembly of door hardware, as well as installation procedures and diagrams.
-Coordinate final door hardware schedule with doors, frames, and related work to ensure proper size, thickness, hand, function, and finish of door hardware. - a.
-Submittal Sequence: Submit door hardware schedule concurrent with submission of Product Data, Samples, and Shop Drawings.
-Coordinate submission of door hardware schedule with scheduling requirements of other work to facilitate the fabrication of other work that is critical in Project construction schedule. - b.
-Format: Use same scheduling sequence and format and use same door numbers as in the Contract Documents. - c.
-Content: Include the following information: - 1) Identification number, location, hand, fire rating, size, and material of each door and frame. - 2) Locations of each door hardware set, cross-referenced to Drawings on floor plans and to door and frame schedule. - 3) Complete designations, including name and manufacturer, type, style, function, size, quantity, function, and finish for each door hardware product. - 4) Fastenings and other pertinent information. - 5) Explanation of abbreviations, symbols, and codes contained in schedule. - 6) Mounting locations for door hardware.

-7) List of related door devices specified in other Sections for each door and frame.
+Include construction and installation details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Door Hardware Schedule: Prepared by or under the supervision of Installer, detailing fabrication, and assembly of door hardware, as well as installation procedures and diagrams.
+Coordinate final door hardware schedule with doors, frames, and related work to ensure proper size, thickness, hand, function, and finish of door hardware. - Submittal Sequence: Submit door hardware schedule concurrent with submission of Product Data, Samples, and Shop Drawings.
+Coordinate submission of door hardware schedule with scheduling requirements of other work to facilitate the fabrication of other work that is critical in Project construction schedule. - 2.
+Format: Use same scheduling sequence and format and use same door numbers as in the Contract Documents. - Content: Include the following information: - a.
+Identification number, location, hand, fire rating, size, and material of each door and frame - b.
+Locations of each door hardware set, cross-referenced to Drawings on floor plans and to door and frame schedule. - c.
+Complete designations, including name and manufacturer, type, style, function, size, quantity, function, and finish for each door hardware product. - d.
+Fastenings and other pertinent information. - e.
+Explanation of abbreviations, symbols, and codes contained in schedule. - f.
+Mounting locations for door hardware. - g.
+List of related door devices specified in other Sections for each door and frame.